eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/j-wallet-to-wallet-interactions.md

 > Rationale: To prevent abuse of the wallet to wallet functionality by other Relying Parties it is important that the Presenter is made aware that they are interacting with a natural person and not another legal entity in case they would expect to be interacting with another legal entity.

 ##### Requirement 12
-Wallet Units SHALL only be able to receive at most 10 presentations an hour.
+Wallet Units SHALL only be able to receive at most 10 presentations per hour.

 > Rationale: This is to prevent large-scale abuse of the wallet to wallet functionality by another legal entity than a natural person to relying on it.